AN-2001/MoP-Skeletons/README.md

 ## Requiements

 * Rhino 7 64 bits for Windows ([get for free 90-days evaluation license](https://www.rhino3d.com/download/rhino-for-windows/evaluation))
-* Visual Studio 2019 with C# and .NET 4.8 (it is enough to use the community version)
+* Visual Studio 2019 with C# and .NET 4.8 (it is enough to use the community version, see [here](https://visualstudio.microsoft.com/vs/community/))

 ## Rhino Grasshopper
 These projects demonstrate (and constitute a starting base) how to write plug-ins for Grasshopper (GH).